 Published February 24, 2017 12.56pm

 In December we began a full review of the role and responsibilities of Durham teaching assistants in partnership with recognised trade unions.
-Find the latest information updates on this page.
+During this review we have agreed to suspend the previous proposals.
+A project team has been set up to lead the review, with input from teaching assistants, headteachers, unions and council officers.
+Find the latest update issued by the Project Board.

 This review will properly examine aspects of teaching assistant roles, including whether current job descriptions adequately describe the work they do.

 A schedule of meetings has been agreed and a number of meetings have now taken place.
 We are committed to progressing the review as quickly as possible, considering all of the options available, and updates will be provided as the work progresses.

 We have started to hold meetings with headteachers and trade unions from today, to match teaching assistants to a proposed new grading structure, as part of a wider package being worked on with TAs and their trade union representatives.
 Meetings are required with each school to obtain their agreement on what is proposed prior to a revised offer being made.

 This follows extensive work by the council and recognised trade unions to review the roles and responsibilities of teaching assistants working in schools across the county.

 John Hewitt, our director of resources, said: "The work we have been doing included reviewing job descriptions and job record documents with teaching assistant representatives to recognise fully the varied work undertaken by teaching assistants at all levels.
 There is clarity on the responsibilities of each role and these have now been evaluated against the new grading structure."